 The same Jeffrey Immelt who Obama just named chairman of the new White House Council on Jobs and Competitiveness?
 The same.
 Big Government has been very kind to GE and its lobbyists – if not to its customers.

 Immelt was also in bed with Washington on banning the traditional light bulb.
 Why would a company support a government ban on its products?
 Ah, the echo of Michigan utilities and inefficient windmills. . . .

 Because GE stands to make even more money on the incandescent’s replacement – the compact fluorescent – by shutting down its old, union-shop, American light bulb facilities, and moving CFL production to China.

 Is Democratic Big Government anti-special interest?
-The evidence points exactly to the contrary.cheap generic viagra buy us facebook likes
+The evidence points exactly to the contrary.viagra online canada buy us facebook likes